mrhoseah/dolphin/README.md

 **Stop swimming through endless frameworks and boilerplates.
 Let Dolphin make your work easier!**

-Dolphin Framework brings the best of Laravel's developer experience to Go, with enterprise-grade features and modern tooling.
+Dolphin Framework brings productive web development to Go, with enterprise-grade features and modern tooling.
 From rapid prototyping to production deployment, Dolphin has everything you need.

 ### **Get Started Today:**